rsowirono/CloudNative_CECS/101-CecsLab.md

 ![](images/1.4.2.2.png)

 >Note:

-o You need to repeat this step until all content layout components are published. o If you have too many components and you only want to select the content layout components, you can use the components filter to display only the content layouts component.
+>You need to repeat this step until all content layout components are published.

+>If you have too many components and you only want to select the content layout components, you can use the components filter to display only the content layouts component.

 ![](images/1.4.2.2.a.png)